AntonStoeckl/dynamic-streams-eventstore-go/codestyle.md

 - Use single `assert.ErrorContains()` for expected errors
 - Always use `err.Error()` when asserting sentinel error messages
 - Trust developers to check errors properly—avoid over-assertion

+### Variable Shadow Declaration
+- Avoid shadow declarations of error variables within the same function scope
+- Use descriptive names for different error types (e.g., `marshalErr`, `appendErr`, `queryErr`)
+- This improves code readability and prevents confusion about which error is being handled

 ## Interface Design Principles